 In the following sections, we will delve a little deeper than what we have known so far about trauma and coping.
 With evidence-backed examples, this article will help in understanding the essentials of PTG and how to apply the same in our lives.
-For more practical PTG tools, worksheets, and techniques, please visit this article.
+Here you can access more practical Post-traumatic tools, worksheets, and techniques.

 - What is Post-Traumatic Growth?
 A Definition

 - A Look at the Psychology and Theory